simonegli8/BibliaLibre/Bibles/SpanishEnglish.rvr-web/66-Apocalipsis.md

 # 1
 ## El título que indica el origen, el propósito y el significado de esta fuente
-^1^ Esta es la Revelación de Jesucristo, que Dios le dio para mostrar a sus siervos las cosas que deben suceder pronto, la cual envió y dio a conocer por medio de su ángel a su siervo Juan, ^2^ quien dio testimonio de la palabra de Dios y del testimonio de Jesucristo, acerca de todo lo que vio.
+@1 La revelación de Jesucristo, que Dios le dió, para manifestar á sus siervos las cosas que deben suceder presto; y la declaró, enviándola por su ángel á Juan su siervo,
+@2 El cual ha dado testimonio de la palabra de Dios, y del testimonio de Jesucristo, y de todas las cosas que ha visto.

-^3^ Bienaventurado el que lee y los que escuchan las palabras de la profecía y guardan lo que en ella está escrito, porque el tiempo está cerca. ^a^
+@3 Bienaventurado el que lee, y los que oyen las palabras de esta profecía, y guardan las cosas en ella escritas: porque el tiempo está cerca.
-^a^[**1:3** Apoc 22,10]

 ## Bendiciones a las siete parroquias de la provincia romana de Asia
-^4^ Juan, a las siete asambleas que están en Asia: Gracia a vosotros y paz de parte de Dios, el que es y el que era y el que ha de venir; y de los siete Espíritus que están ante su trono; ^a^ ^5^ y de Jesucristo, el testigo fiel, el primogénito de los muertos y el soberano de los reyes de la tierra.
-Al que nos amó y nos lavó de nuestros pecados con su sangre, ^b^ ^6^ y nos hizo ser un Reino, sacerdotes de su Dios y Padre, a él sea la gloria y el dominio por los siglos de los siglos.
-Amén. ^c^
+@4 Juan á las siete iglesias que están en Asia: Gracia sea con vosotros, y paz del que es y que era y que ha de venir, y de los siete Espíritus que están delante de su trono;
+@5 Y de Jesucristo, el testigo fiel, el primogénito de los muertos, y príncipe de los reyes de la tierra.
+Al que nos amó, y nos ha lavado de nuestros pecados con su sangre,
-^a^[**1:4** Éxod 3,14-15; Apoc 3,1; Apoc 5,6] ^b^[**1:5** Apoc 3,14; Juan 18,37; 1Tim 6,13; Col 1,18] ^c^[**1:6** Apoc 5,10; 1Pe 2,5; 1Pe 2,9; Éxod 19,6]
+@6 Y nos ha hecho reyes y sacerdotes para Dios y su Padre; á él sea gloria é imperio para siempre jamás.
+Amén.

 ## Resumen: Anuncio de la venida de Jesús al juicio
-^7^ He aquí que viene con las nubes, y todo ojo lo verá, incluso los que lo traspasaron.
-Todas las tribus de la tierra se lamentarán por él.
-Así, pues, amén. ^a^
+@7 He aquí que viene con las nubes, y todo ojo le verá, y los que le traspasaron; y todos los linajes de la tierra se lamentarán sobre él.
+Así sea.
+Amén.
-^a^[**1:7** Mat 24,30; Zac 12,10; Juan 19,37]

-^8^ “Yo soy el Alfa y la Omega”, dice el Señor Dios, “el que es y el que era y el que ha de venir, el Todopoderoso”. ^a^ ^a^[**1:8** Is 41,4; Apoc 4,8; Apoc 21,6]
+@8 Yo soy el Alpha y la Omega, principio y fin, dice el Señor, que es y que era y que ha de venir, el Todopoderoso.

 ## La primera vista (en Patmos) de las siete estrellas y los siete candeleros: Cómo está preparado el Señor para venir a su cristianismo; Llamar a John para que escriba las visiones
-^9^ Yo, Juan, vuestro hermano y compañero vuestro en la opresión, el Reino y la perseverancia en Cristo Jesús, estaba en la isla que se llama Patmos a causa de la Palabra de Dios y del testimonio de Jesucristo. ^10^ Estaba en el Espíritu en el día del Señor, y oí detrás de mí una voz fuerte, como de trompeta ^11^ que decía: “Lo que veas, escríbelo en un libro y envíalo a las siete asambleas: a Éfeso, Esmirna, Pérgamo, Tiatira, Sardis, Filadelfia y a Laodicea.”
+@9 Yo Juan, vuestro hermano, y participante en la tribulación y en el reino, y en la paciencia de Jesucristo, estaba en la isla que es llamada Patmos, por la palabra de Dios y el testimonio de Jesucristo.

-^12^ Me volví para ver la voz que hablaba conmigo.
-Al volverme, vi siete candelabros de oro. ^13^ Y entre los candelabros había uno parecido a un hijo de hombre, vestido con una túnica que le llegaba hasta los pies y con una faja de oro alrededor del pecho. ^a^ ^14^ Su cabeza y sus cabellos eran blancos como la lana blanca, como la nieve.
-Sus ojos eran como una llama de fuego. ^b^ ^15^ Sus pies eran como el bronce bruñido, como si hubiera sido refinado en un horno.
-Su voz era como la voz de muchas aguas. ^16^ Tenía siete estrellas en su mano derecha.
-De su boca salía una espada afilada de dos filos.
-Su rostro era como el sol que brilla en su máximo esplendor. ^17^ Cuando lo vi, caí a sus pies como un muerto.
-Puso su mano derecha sobre mí, diciendo: “No temas.
-Yo soy el primero y el último, ^c^ ^18^ y el Viviente.
-Estuve muerto, y he aquí que estoy vivo por los siglos de los siglos.
-Amén.
-Tengo las llaves de la Muerte y del Hades. ^19^ Escribe, pues, las cosas que has visto, las que son y las que sucederán después. ^20^ El misterio de las siete estrellas que has visto en mi mano derecha y de los siete candelabros de oro es éste: Las siete estrellas son los ángelesde las siete asambleas.
-Los siete candelabros son las siete asambleas.
-^a^[**1:13** Apoc 2,1; Dan 7,13] ^b^[**1:14** Dan 7,9; Apoc 2,18; Apoc 19,12] ^c^[**1:17** Dan 8,18]
+@10 Yo fuí en el Espíritu en el día del Señor, y oí detrás de mí una gran voz como de trompeta,
+@11 Que decía: Yo soy el Alpha y Omega, el primero y el último.
+Escribe en un libro lo que ves, y envíalo á las siete iglesias que están en Asia; á Efeso, y á Smirna, y á Pérgamo, y á Tiatira, y á Sardis, y á Filadelfia, y á Laodicea.

+@12 Y me volví á ver la voz que hablaba conmigo: y vuelto, vi siete candeleros de oro;
+@13 Y en medio de los siete candeleros, uno semejante al Hijo del hombre, vestido de una ropa que llegaba hasta los pies, y ceñido por los pechos con una cinta de oro.
+@14 Y su cabeza y sus cabellos eran blancos como la lana blanca, como la nieve; y sus ojos como llama de fuego;
+@15 Y sus pies semejantes al latón fino, ardientes como en un horno; y su voz como ruido de muchas aguas.
+@16 Y tenía en su diestra siete estrellas: y de su boca salía una espada aguda de dos filos.
+Y su rostro era como el sol cuando resplandece en su fuerza.
+@17 Y cuando yo le vi, caí como muerto á sus pies.
+Y él puso su diestra sobre mí, diciéndome: No temas: yo soy el primero y el último;

+@18 Y el que vivo, y he sido muerto; y he aquí que vivo por siglos de siglos, Amén.
+Y tengo las llaves del infierno y de la muerte:
+@19 Escribe las cosas que has visto, y las que son, y las que han de ser después de éstas:
+@20 El misterio de las siete estrellas que has visto en mi diestra, y los siete candeleros de oro.
+Las siete estrellas son los ángeles de las siete iglesias; y los siete candeleros que has visto, son las siete iglesias.

 \switchcolumn
 \nopandoc{\begin{otherlanguage}{english}}

 # 1
+## The title indicating the origin, purpose and meaning of this font
-^1^ This is the Revelation of Jesus Christ,^a^ which God gave him to show to his servants the things which must happen soon, which he sent and made known by his angel^b^ to his servant, John, ^2^ who testified to God’s word and of the testimony of Jesus Christ, about everything that he saw.
+@1 This is the Revelation of Jesus Christ,^a^ which God gave him to show to his servants the things which must happen soon, which he sent and made known by his angel^b^ to his servant, John,
+@2 who testified to God’s word and of the testimony of Jesus Christ, about everything that he saw.
 ^a^[**1:1** “Christ” means “Anointed One”.] ^b^[**1:1** or, messenger (here and wherever angel is mentioned)]

-^3^ Blessed is he who reads and those who hear the words of the prophecy, and keep the things that are written in it, for the time is near.
+@3 Blessed is he who reads and those who hear the words of the prophecy, and keep the things that are written in it, for the time is near.

+## Blessings to the seven parishes of the Roman province of Asia
-^4^ John, to the seven assemblies that are in Asia: Grace to you and peace from God, who is and who was and who is to come; and from the seven Spirits who are before his throne; ^5^ and from Jesus Christ, the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
-To him who loves us, and washed us from our sins by his blood— ^6^ and he made us to be a Kingdom, priests^a^ to his God and Father—to him be the glory and the dominion forever and ever.
+@4 John, to the seven assemblies that are in Asia: Grace to you and peace from God, who is and who was and who is to come; and from the seven Spirits who are before his throne;
+@5 and from Jesus Christ, the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
+To him who loves us, and washed us from our sins by his blood—
+@6 and he made us to be a Kingdom, priests^a^ to his God and Father—to him be the glory and the dominion forever and ever.
 Amen.
 ^a^[**1:6** Exodus 19:6; Isaiah 61:6 ]

+## Summary: Announcement of the coming of Jesus to judgment
-^7^ Behold,^a^ he is coming with the clouds, and every eye will see him, including those who pierced him.
+@7 Behold,^a^ he is coming with the clouds, and every eye will see him, including those who pierced him.
 All the tribes of the earth will mourn over him.
 Even so, Amen.
 ^a^[**1:7** “Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.]

-^8^ “I am the Alpha and the Omega,^a^ ” says the Lord God,^b^ “who is and who was and who is to come, the Almighty.”
+@8 [“I am the Alpha and the Omega,]{.wj}^a^ [”]{.wj} says the Lord God,^b^ [“who is and who was and who is to come, the Almighty.”]{.wj}
 ^a^[**1:8** TR adds “the Beginning and the End”] ^b^[**1:8** TR omits “God”]

+## The first sight (on Patmos) of the seven stars and the seven candlesticks: How the Lord is prepared to come to your Christianity; Call John to write the visions
-^9^ I John, your brother and partner with you in the oppression, Kingdom, and perseverance in Christ Jesus, was on the isle that is called Patmos because of God’s Word and the testimony of Jesus Christ. ^10^ I was in the Spirit on the Lord’s day, and I heard behind me a loud voice, like a trumpet ^11^ saying,^a^ “What you see, write in a book and send to the seven assemblies:^b^ to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and to Laodicea.”
+@9 I John, your brother and partner with you in the oppression, Kingdom, and perseverance in Christ Jesus, was on the isle that is called Patmos because of God’s Word and the testimony of Jesus Christ.
+@10 I was in the Spirit on the Lord’s day, and I heard behind me a loud voice, like a trumpet
+@11 saying,^a^ [“What you see, write in a book and send to the seven assemblies:]{.wj}^b^ [to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia, and to Laodicea.”]{.wj}
 ^a^[**1:11** TR adds “I am the Alpha and the Omega, the First and the Last.”] ^b^[**1:11** TR adds “which are in Asia”]

-^12^ I turned to see the voice that spoke with me.
-Having turned, I saw seven golden lamp stands. ^13^ And among the lamp stands was one like a son of man,^a^ clothed with a robe reaching down to his feet, and with a golden sash around his chest. ^14^ His head and his hair were white as white wool, like snow.
-His eyes were like a flame of fire. ^15^ His feet were like burnished brass, as if it had been refined in a furnace.
-His voice was like the voice of many waters. ^16^ He had seven stars in his right hand.
+@12 I turned to see the voice that spoke with me.
+Having turned, I saw seven golden lamp stands.
+@13 And among the lamp stands was one like a son of man,^a^ clothed with a robe reaching down to his feet, and with a golden sash around his chest.
+@14 His head and his hair were white as white wool, like snow.
+His eyes were like a flame of fire.
+@15 His feet were like burnished brass, as if it had been refined in a furnace.
+His voice was like the voice of many waters.
+@16 He had seven stars in his right hand.
 Out of his mouth proceeded a sharp two-edged sword.
-His face was like the sun shining at its brightest. ^17^ When I saw him, I fell at his feet like a dead man.
+His face was like the sun shining at its brightest.
+@17 When I saw him, I fell at his feet like a dead man.
 ^a^[**1:13** Daniel 7:13 ]

-He laid his right hand on me, saying, “Don’t be afraid.
-I am the first and the last, ^18^ and the Living one.
+He laid his right hand on me, saying, [“Don’t be afraid.
+I am the first and the last,]{.wj}
+@18 [and the Living one.
 I was dead, and behold, I am alive forever and ever.
 Amen.
-I have the keys of Death and of Hades.^a^ ^19^ Write therefore the things which you have seen, and the things which are, and the things which will happen hereafter. ^20^ The mystery of the seven stars which you saw in my right hand, and the seven golden lamp stands is this: The seven stars are the angels^b^ of the seven assemblies.
-The seven lamp stands are seven assemblies.
+I have the keys of Death and of Hades.]{.wj}^a^
+@19 [Write therefore the things which you have seen, and the things which are, and the things which will happen hereafter.]{.wj}
+@20 [The mystery of the seven stars which you saw in my right hand, and the seven golden lamp stands is this: The seven stars are the angels]{.wj}^b^ [of the seven assemblies.
+The seven lamp stands are seven assemblies.]{.wj}
 ^a^[**1:18** or, Hell] ^b^[**1:20** or, messengers (here and wherever angels are mentioned)]

 \nopandoc{\end{otherlanguage}}